apecloud/kubeblocks/docs/user_docs/resource-scheduling/resource-scheduling.md

 ### Forced spread evenly

 You can configure the pod affinity as "Required" if the pods of the cluster must be deployed in different topological domains to ensure that the cluster can be disaster-tolerant across topological domains.
-The example below creates and sets the cluster that must be deployed across nodes.
+The example below creates and sets a cluster that must be deployed across nodes.

 ```bash
 kbcli cluster create --topology-keys kubernetes.io/hostname --pod-anti-affinity Required